 If you are worried about your child’s development, then it’s important that you speak to someone.
-Here you will find some key information about who you can contact to talk to about your concerns.
+Here you will find some key information about who you can talk to about your concerns.

 It can be a difficult time for parents and carers when they feel that their child needs support, and they are trying to work out what to do to help them.